-1. Primary responsibility for the audit of providers shall be assumed by AHCA.
-The efforts of AHCA audit staff may be augmented by contracts with certified public accountant

-(CPA) firms to ensure that the requirements of 42 CFR447.202 are met.
-AHCA shall determine the scope and format for on-site audits,desk audits of cost reports, and financial records of providers.

-All audits shall be based on generally accepted auditing standards of the American Institute of Certified Public Accountants as incorporated by reference in Rule 61H1 20.008, F.A.C.

-3. Upon completion of each field audit, the auditors shall issue a report which meets the requirements of 42 CFR 447.
+- Primary responsibility for the audit of providers shall be assumed by AHCA.
+The efforts of AHCA audit staff may be augmented by contracts with certified public accountant (CPA) firms to ensure that the requirements of 42 CFR447.202 are met.
+AHCA shall determine the scope and format for on-site audits, desk audits of cost reports, and financial records of providers. - All audits shall be based on generally accepted auditing standards of the American Institute of Certified Public Accountants. - 3.
+Upon completion of each field audit, the auditors shall issue a report which meets the requirements of 42 CFR 447.
 202 and generally accepted auditing standards.
 The auditor shall express an opinion as to whether, in all material respects, the financial and statistical report submitted complies with all federal and state regulations pertaining to the reimbursement program for long-term care facilities.
-All reports shall be retained by AHCA for three years.

-Providers shall have the right to petition for an administrative hearing in accordance with Chapter 120, F.S.
+All reports shall be retained by AHCA for three years. - Providers shall have the right to petition for an administrative hearing in accordance with Chapter 120, F.S.